-The library has lots of resources for people doing research in Medieval History.
-This guide will point out the ones that I think will be most useful in helping you do research.
+The library has lots of resources doing research in Medieval History.
+This guide will point out the ones that I think will be most useful.

 After you have done this, I would suggest you start looking for books on your topic.
 A book will cover more aspects of your topic, giving you a better understanding of how your specific topics fits into its historic context.
 Follow this link to learn more about Finding Books.